 (SGTTO) – A runner often experience sprains when running, which result in swelling, pain and walking difficulties.
 If the swelling is severe, the affected person should seek treatment immediately.

 It is common for athletes to experience sprains in marathons.
-According to Dr. Wade Brackenbury, General Manager of the American Chiropractic Clinic (ACC), “Sprains usually occur suddenly, when a runner steps in a hole or on an uneven surface, or the side of his shoe catches wrong and the foot is twisted to the side”.
+According to Dr. Wade Brackenbury, General Manager of the ACC Chiropractic Clinic, “Sprains usually occur suddenly, when a runner steps in a hole or on an uneven surface, or the side of his shoe catches wrong and the foot is twisted to the side”.

 Sprains often happen in the ankles